What has ACEP done for me lately? Quite a bit, actually.

 ACEP is the only EM Organization:

-- introduced and secured passage of two laws designed to specifically help emergency physicians both on the prevention and treatment side of opioid use disorders
+- introduced and secured passage of two laws to you with the prevention and treatment of opiod use disorder

 - developing a procedural sedation paper to counter scope of practice infringement efforts of radiologists and anesthesiologists